Rhodes: Roman period

-In 164 BC, Rhodes became a "permanent ally" of Rome, which was essentially a reduction to client state of nominal but meaningless independence.
-It was said that the Romans ultimately turned against the Rhodians because the islanders were the only people they had encountered who were more arrogant than themselves.
+In 164 BC, after several Rhodian embassies, Rome and Rhodes concluded a formal alliance.
+The agreement marked a significant reduction in Rhodes's freedom of action in foreign affairs and confirmed Rome's predominance in the eastern Mediterranean, although Rhodes continued to remain nominally independent.
+The republic remained militarily active, fighting Crete in 155–153 BC, resisting Mithridates VI in 88 BC, and later providing naval forces to Julius Caesar during the Alexandrian War.

-After surrendering its independence, Rhodes became a cultural and educational center for Roman noble families.
+After losing its independence, Rhodes became a cultural and educational center for Roman noble families.
 It was especially noted for its teachers of rhetoric, such as Hermagoras and the unknown author of Rhetorica ad Herennium.
 At first, the state was an important ally of Rome and enjoyed numerous privileges, but these were later lost in various machinations of Roman politics.
 Cassius eventually invaded the island and sacked the city in 43 BC.
 In the early Imperial period Rhodes became a favorite place for political exiles.

 In the 1st century AD, the Emperor Tiberius spent a brief term of exile on Rhodes.
 By tradition, Paul the Apostle evangelized and helped establish an early Christian church on the island during the first century.

 In ancient times there was a Roman saying: "Hic Rhodus, hic salta!"—"Here is Rhodes, jump here!" (as translated from Ancient Greek "Αὐτοῦ γὰρ καὶ Ῥόδος καὶ πήδημα"), an admonition to prove one's idle boasts by deed, rather than boastful talk.
 It comes from an Aesop's fable called "The Boasting Traveller" and was cited by Hegel, Marx, and Kierkegaard.